kubescape/kubeclient/README.md

 # kubeclient

 This is a wrapper around the k8s python client that provides a more pythonic interface to the k8s api.
+The goal is to make it easier to write tests for k8s resources.
+It is not intended to be a full replacement for the k8s python client.
 _This is a work in progress and is not ready for production use yet 🏗️._

 # Usage